Someone has been captured and incapacitated. What do they do, cooperate with their captor or beg to be spared?

 - Private John Moyse (or Moyes) of the British Army was captured by the Chinese during the Second Opium War.
 He was executed when he refused to bow down to a Chinese general.
 The incident became the subject of a poem, "The Private of the Buffs" by Sir Francis Hastings Doyle.

 - Norwegian resistance men.
-A certain group were set before a firing squad, ready to be executed.
+A certain group was set before a firing squad, ready to be executed.
 History tells they defiantly sung their national anthem until the bullets hit them.

 - During the Norwegian-Swedish war in 1814, the fortress of Halden stood its ground against Swedish attacks for two weeks without surrendering.
 This fortress surrendered only after the official capitulation, and the Swedish command honored the Norwegian soldiers for their defiance.

-- Several members of the notorious thugee cult in India (who killed their victims via strangulation) who were sentenced to die by hanging, actually leapt from the scaffold after the noose had been fitted around their necks, not only to show defiance, but to prove, at least symbolically, that they were masters of killing by such a method.
+- Several members of the notorious Thuggee cult in India (who killed their victims via strangulation) who were sentenced to die by hanging, actually leapt from the scaffold after the noose had been fitted around their necks, not only to show defiance but to prove, at least symbolically, that they were masters of killing by such a method.

 - Fabrizio Quattrocchi was an Italian security guard working in Iraq.
 In 2004, he was captured by terrorists who forced him to dig his own grave and kneel beside it wearing a hood as they prepared to film his death.
 Before they executed him, he defied them by trying to pull off his hood and shouting: "I'll show you how an Italian dies!".